Basic Information about Land Revitalization

 EPA's Land Revitalization Program fosters strong partnerships with communities to address environmental issues, promote sustainable redevelopment, and encourage public involvement in area-wide planning, to enhance economic development, create green jobs, and maximize the efficiency of site cleanup efforts.
-Technical assistance, outreach and limited funding are available to assist communities in transforming their previously contaminated sites into sustainable redevelopment projects.
+Technical assistance and tools assist communities in transforming their previously contaminated sites into sustainable redevelopment projects.
 The program documents and shares these projects to encourage other communities to revitalize their sites.

 What is land revitalization?